God only knows what all those janitors made of all that Swiss modernism. Moreover, Swiss modernism

 and therefore achieve more efficient, universal and rational typesetting.
 Second, in cosmopolitain effort to bring Cyrillic

-and Latin closer to other scripts of the world, none of which (except for Georgian and Greek) have the concept of uppercase.
+and Latin closer to other scripts of the world, none of which (except for Armenian and Greek) have the concept of uppercase.

 The text on the bottom of Bauhaus letterhead reads: «wir schreiben alles klein, denn wir sparen damit zeit.